ansible-community/antsibull-changelog/docs/other-projects.rst

 Changelog Fragment Categories
 =============================

 This section describes the section categories created in the default config.
-You can change them, though this is strongly discouraged for collections which will be included in the Ansible Community Distribution.
+If you really want, you can change them.

-The categories are very similar to the ones in the `Ansible-case changelog fragments <https://docs.ansible.com/ansible/devel/community/development_process.html#changelogs-how-to>`_.
-In fact, they are the same, except that there are three new categories: ``breaking_changes``, ``security_fixes`` and ``trivial``.
+The categories are the same as the ones in the `Ansible-case changelog fragments <https://docs.ansible.com/ansible/devel/community/development_process.html#changelogs-how-to>`_.

 The full list of categories is: